 The Board consists of FOURTEEN (14) members appointed by County Council for FOUR (4) year terms, renewable for a 2nd term of FOUR (4) years, and after an interval of at least ONE (1) year, for a 3rd and last term of FOUR (4) years, provided; however, an initial appointment for the unexpired portion of any term shall not count as an appointment for a full term.
-Additionally, the Chief and Vice Chief of PRISMA Health Medical and Dental Staff serve ex-officio as full voting members of the Board during their term of office.
+Additionally, the Chief and Vice Chief of Prisma Health Richland Hospital Campus Executive Committee of the Medical and Dental Staff serve ex-officio as full voting members of the Board during their term of office.

-The Board meets quarterly (March, June, September and December) at 9 Medical Park - Suite 600A at 3:00 p.m.
-Board meetings typically last 3 hours, and Board education sessions last approximately 2 hours.
+The Board has quarterly business meetings (March, June, September and December) that typically last 3 hours, and quarterly Board education sessions (February, April, August and October) lasting approximately 2 hours.
+The meetings are held at 9 Medical Park - Suite 200A at 3:00 p.m.

-For additional information, please contact: Melissa Siar Melissa.siar@palmettohealth.org (803) 434-7026
+For additional information, please contact: Melissa Siar Melissa.siar@prismahealth.org (803) 434-7026